erikeldridge/app-quality-cookbook/automation/README.md

 # Automation

-"Simplicity is a prerequisite for reliability" – Edsger Dijkstra
+Simplicity is a prerequisite for reliability. – Edsger Dijkstra